mrjoelkemp/phpepl/README.md

 `src/phpepl.js` is the main script for the website.
 This gets built into `dist/phpepl.js` which is referenced by `phpepl/index.html`.

 The php evaluation code is in `src/eval/index.php`.
-That endpoint is sandboxed by default, so toggle the `$sandbox_me` var in `src/eval/index.php` to disable the sandbox locally.
+That endpoint checks for the existence of a `PHPEPL_PROD` environment variable (which is set on the production hosts) for sandboxing.
+Locally, you won't have that set, so you'll have the unsandboxed version by default.

 * With grunt running, that change should rebuild the app and you can just refresh the page.